I’m not sure that we’ll keep doing unit studies as our primary curriculum but for now here’s why we’re focusing on them:

 Switching up subjects every week or two and letting the kids have input into what we study has also helped them to resist getting bored.
 Even if a unit isn’t their favorite, or turns out to be less interesting than we thought, there’s always next week.

 Will we keep using unit studies in 2nd grade and beyond?
 Probably somewhat.
-We’ll probably also this ELA text book I picked up (Level D – $0.75 at a used bookstore!) that incorporates social studies and science with language arts.
+We’ll probably also a textbook I picked up (for $0.75 at a used bookstore!) that incorporates social studies and science with language arts.
 There’s also a lot of online enrichment activities which my kids will love.